CRC 1475 “Metaphors of Religion: Religious Meaning-Making in Language Use”

 Andrei Desnitsky researches social metaphors in the Bible and their intercultural transmission

-Since June 2024, Andrei Desnitsky has been a guest researcher at the Center for Religious Studies (CERES) at Ruhr-Universität Bochum. …
+Since December 2024, Andrei Desnitsky has been a guest researcher at the Center for Religious Studies (CERES) at Ruhr-Universität Bochum. …

 PUBLICATION